Southern Ireland Discovery 2025/2026

 Contact DHTour at 1-888-597-3519 or 905-639-9954 or dhtour@dhtour.ca to book.

+Fast fiddles, and foot-tapping beats: Ireland’s traditional music is undeniably distinctive.
+As you travel through the island you can’t help but relate the unique music to the remarkable landscapes and stories.
 So, on this tour we let you discover the Ireland that inspired the music.
-You’ll immerse yourself in the tuneful tales of Blarney Castle, the melodious flavours of Locke’s Distillery, and the lyrical legends of the wonderful people of Ireland.
+You’ll immerse yourself in the tuneful tales of Blarney Castle, the symphony of dramatic coasts, the melodious flavours of Irish Whiskey, and the lyrical legends of the people of Ireland.

-7 DAYS / 6 NIGHTS / MAX 14 GUESTS
+7 DAYS / 6 NIGHTS / MAX 14 GUESTS / SMALL COACH

 Tour Details